intersystems-community/intersystems-servermanager/README.md

 See the [CHANGELOG](https://marketplace.visualstudio.com/items/intersystems-community.servermanager/changelog) for changes in each release.

+# New in Version 3.8 - November 2024
+- Updated the authentication provider to resolve overprompting caused by a VS Code 1.93 change.
+- Added a new function (`getAccount`) to the API surface as a helper for extensions leveraging the authentication provider.

-# New in Version 3.6 - Date TBC
+# New in Version 3.6 - January 2024
-TODO
+The view container was renamed and given a new icon as part of work integrating the ObjectScript extension's views with it.

 # New in Version 3.4 - July 2023